jloughry/Unicode/README.md

 ### TO-DO<a name="TO-DO"/>

-- Get the [World Wide Web Consortium (W3C)](www.w3c.org) to define HTML named character entities like `&power;` for the new symbols to make them easier to type in HTML and XML.
+- Get the [World Wide Web Consortium (W3C)](http://www.w3c.org) to define HTML named character entities such as `&power;` for the new symbols to make them easier to type in HTML and XML.

-- Document the compass-and-straightedge construction of the Unicode POWER SLEEP SYMBOL.

 - Improve the metadata in the fonts to include, at minimum, licence and description information.
 These get embedded in the font file if present in the SVG source in the